 EPS growth - EPS is a measure of profitability, a direct determinant of dividends and a measure of the Company's long-term success.
-Underlying EPS may, at the discretion of the board, exclude any exceptional non-repeating or non-comparable income or costs that are not relevant to the long term performance of the Group including acquisition or defence advisory related costs.
+It reflects the company's focus on profitable growth.
+Underlying EPS may, at the discretion of the board, exclude any exceptional non-repeating or non-comparable income or costs that are not relevant to the long term performance of the Group including acquisition costs, restructuring and the impact of significant acquisitions and disposals.
+Any judgement to exercise discretion will be disclosed.

 ROIC is a measure of capital efficiency.
+It reflects the company's focus on ensuring an attractive return from capital invested in new stores, clinics and online growth as well as from capital invested in business improvement such as the recent supply chain investments.
 It takes into account both the cost of equity and debt.
 It ensures that earnings growth is achieved on a sustainable basis.
-Underlying ROIC may, at the discretion of the board, exclude any exceptional non-repeating or non-comparable income or costs that are not relevant to the long term performance of the Group including acquisition or defence advisory related costs and the impact of significant acquisitions and disposals.
+Underlying ROIC may, at the discretion of the board, exclude any exceptional non-repeating or non-comparable income or costs that are not relevant to the long term performance of the Group including acquisition costs, share based payments, restructuring and site closure costs and the impact of significant acquisitions and disposals.
+Any judgement to exercise discretion will be disclosed.

-TSR is a measure of is a measure of share price appreciation and dividends paid to show the total return to the shareholder expressed as an annualized percentage.
-The Company measures performance by comparison against the total shareholder returns of the ASX200 over a period of 3 years excluding the resources sector.
+Relative TSR is a measure of share price appreciation and dividends paid to show the total return to the shareholder expressed as an annualized percentage.
+Relative TSR growth measures success in providing return to shareholders relative to alternative investments.
+Relative TSR helps align remuneration of management with returns to shareholders.
+However, the company recognises that management has less ability to directly impact this metric that other metrics used in the LTI.
+For this reason, relative TSR receives a weighting of only 20% of total opportunity.
+The Company measures performance by comparison against the total shareholder returns of the ASX200 consumer discretionary accumulation index of companies over a period of 3 years.